Akanksha0808-git/JS-Q-A/readme.md

     }

 ## Q4.
 What is a Temporal Dead Zone (TDZ)?
-    - when trying to acceess a variable before it's decleration with let and const keyword it throws a reference Error.
+    - when trying to acceess a variable before it's declaration with let and const keyword it throws a reference Error.
     - introduce to imporve the code quality by detecting & preventing to use variable.
 ## Q5.
 What is meant by first class functions?
     1. Assign a function to a variable is first class function.